Genetalks/gtz/README.md

 -h, --help                                      show this help message and exit
 -o OUT, --out OUT                               specify the GTZ file name after compression
 -b BIN_FILE, --bin-file BIN_FILE                specify the bin file name for high compression
+-s, --suggest         				turn on automatic species identification for
+                        			compression, it's invalid when -b is specified -B BIN_PATH, --bin-path BIN_PATH		specify the directory in which the bin file resides when automatic species recognition is turned on.
+-n, --no-verify       				do not verify after compression is completed.
 -d DECOMPRESS, --decompress DECOMPRESS          decompress
 -O OUT_DIR, --out-dir OUT_DIR                   specify the save path of the extracted file -c, --stdout                                    decompress to terminal